LOWER BACK PAIN

 Exercising: Along with OTCs, physical therapies too play an important role in providing relief in case of lower back pain.
 Various exercises such as stretching and low impact aerobics play an important role in the rehabilitation of the spine.

 Medication: Various medical treatments such as muscle relaxants, narcotic painkillers, epidural steroid injections, etc. are used to reduce the pain and provide relief.
 However, these work mainly in acute and sub-acute stages and don’t necessarily treat the underlying cause of the pain.

 Back braces: In some cases, back braces are used to provide external support and comfort to the spine.
 These braces if worn daily, in addition to physical therapy help in healing faster and reducing the pain.

 Various alternative treatments such as manual adjustment of the spine, acupuncture, massage therapy and mediation, and yoga help in providing some amount of relief in the back pain.

 Finally, if the above treatment doesn’t provide any relief, then surgical procedures are adopted to encounter this problem.
 These include:

 Minimally invasive procedures such as radiofrequency ablation and endoscopic and microdiscectomies to treat back pain safely and effectively.

 Meet the best experts in Delhi NCR to cure all your lower back problems only at Yashoda Hospital & Research Centre, Nehru Nagar, Ghaziabad.
 Besides having the best Neurologists & Neurosurgeons such as Dr. Rajeev Agarwal, Dr. Puneet Malik and Dr. Rakesh Kumar, our expert physiotherapist, Dr. John (PT) can provide instant relief to you in case of the most severe back problems.
-Do visit Yashoda in case of any lower back issues or visit us at
+Book an appointment at Yashoda Hospital in case of any lower back issues or visit us at

 www.yashodahealthcare.com to know more.